alexsemenyaka/draping/README.md

 bad_function() # Still has the decorator message
 ```

 This is why using `@functools.wraps` is a critical best practice when writing decorators in Python.
-It ensures that your decorators play nicely with other tools (like debuggers, documentation generators, and your draping module) that rely on introspection.
+It ensures that your decorators play nicely with other tools (like debuggers, documentation generators, and the `draping` module) that rely on introspection.